 The Phet Prasert bus station is on the southbound side of Sukhumvit highway, opposite Boonthavorn, approximately 900 meters north of the Pattaya (central) Klang junction.

 The bus stops at Pattaya en route to and from Trat and Rayong.
-The website is Thai language only, but you can use google translate to check the schedule.
+The website is Thai language only, but you can use Google Translate to check the schedule.
 For buses to and from Pattaya, look for all routes to and from Trat and Rayong.

 The Phet Prasert bus is handy if you want to travel cheaply from Pattaya to Koh Chang.
-Once you arrive in Trat, you can take a 30–40 minute ride in a songtaew taxi to the Koh Chang ferry terminals for about 50 baht.
+Once you arrive in Trat, you can take a 30–40 minute ride in a Songtaew taxi to the Koh Chang ferry terminals for about 50 baht.

 Be sure to buy your tickets in advance as the bus leaves Pattaya very early in the morning, and the ticket office will NOT be open.